Farmers Market Eggs – Everything You Need To Know

 Tips for Buying Eggs at the Farmer's Market from The Fresh Exhchange.

-In fact, walking up to the market they were offering a cooking demo and teaching people how to cook with a lot of in-season vegetables such as Garlic Scapes and Radishes.
 I love seeing programs like this because I strongly believe in helping everyone understand what to do with what is available to them, not just for health reasons but for financial reasons (eating seasonally is actually cheaper!) and building up the local economy.

 Tips for Buying Eggs at the Farmer's Market from The Fresh Exhchange.